Hard and Easy Instances of L-Tromino Tilings: I-Trominoes vs L-Trominoes

 Finally, we consider a cross which has two cases as shown in Figure \ref{fig:cross-2}.
 As in previous cases, the tiling patterns work for the reflected and rotated versions of the trominoes.

 The general rule for constructing a tiling is thus to use the patterns presented above and joining them by their opposing tags and the use of rotations and reflections of the pattern.
-In Figure \ref{fig:big-region} we present an example with all four types of cells.

-Note that since $R$ is not detachable, its graph representation is a tree.
+Note that since $R$ is not detachable, its planar dual graph is a tree.
 This implies that certain cells are connected to other cells only in certain ways.
-For example, the bended trunk of Figure \ref{fig:trunk}(b) cannot be adjacent to the the fork of Figure \ref{fig:fork} even though they have opposing tags.
-That is because if they were connected in that way, then $R$ would have a cycle.
+For example, the bent trunk of Figure \ref{fig:trunk}(b) cannot be adjacent to the the fork of Figure \ref{fig:fork} even though they have opposing tags.
+That is because if they were connected in that way, then $R$ would have a cycle in its dual planar graph.
 They can, however, be connected in other ways. \end{proof}

-To finish the proof of Theorem \ref{the:detachable} take any region $R$ and apply the following procedure to decompose $R$ in a set detachable subregions.
+To finish the proof of Theorem \ref{the:detachable}, take any region $R$ and apply the following procedure to decompose $R$ into a set of non-detachable subregions.
 Find a cut that detaches $R$ in two subregions $R_1$ and $R_2$; if any of these subregions $R_1$ or $R_2$ are detachable, keep finding cuts that detach them in smaller subregions and so on.
-Repeat this procedure until of subregions are not detachable.
+Repeat this procedure until all subregions are not detachable.
 By Lemma \ref{lem:detach} it is always possible to decompose $R$ in this way.

 Let $R_1,\dots R_k$ be a collection of subregions of $R$ that are not detachable obtained by the procedure of the preceding paragraph.
 By Lemma \ref{lem:boxplus-cover} each $R_i$ has a cover.
 Since each $R_i$ was obtained by decomposing $R$ in detachable parts, we can then join the covers of all subregions to obtain a cover for $R$.
+In Figure \ref{fig:big-region} we present an example of a detachable region with all four types of cells given in the proof of Lemma \ref{lem:boxplus-cover}.
+Note that if the region $R$ is a tree, then we can find a cut that detaches its dual planar graph using depth-first search.